fabriziodeltufo/quality-child/README.md

 # quality-child
-child theme with page.php custom code to create 3 articles in front page in reverse order , recent one on left.
+child theme with page.php custom code adding hook to create 3 articles in front page in reverse order , recent one on left. plugin my-wp-3-articles should be installed.

-you can copy the custom code in any child theme to show 3 articles on front page in reverse order, left one will be the recent one post published.
+you can copy page.ph or the custom code in it , to have in any child theme 3 articles in front page in reverse order, left one will be the recent post published.